x2nur/aws-ecs-cicd/README.md

 ## Prerequisites
 - Installed **aws cli** tool and preconfigured aws user profile in case of using cli.
 Or just use AWS Console.
-- GitHub account
+- GitHub account w/ a repository that hosts the project source code

 ## Installation
-### Navigate to CloudFormation console
+- Navigate to **CloudFormation** console
+- Create a new stack for ECR repository that will host a simple http server by uploading _ecs_cicd-ecr_httpserver.json_ template file
+- On the next page fill in all the required parameters
+- Repeat all the above steps w/ the CF template files in the following order:
+    - _ecs_cicd-cluster.json_ - ECS cluster based on Fargate compute engine
+    - _ecs_cicd-http_service.json_ - ECS service for the sample http app
+    - _ecs_cicd-api_gateway.json_ - API Gateway of type HTTP
+    - _ecs_cicd-codepipeline.json_ - CI/CD pipeline

-Navigate to CodePipeline > Settings > Connections and find the connection created by the codepipline CF template.
-Open the connection and finish setting up GitHub connection.
+- Navigate to CodePipeline > Settings > Connections and find the connection created by the codepipline CF template.
+Open the connection and finish setting up the GitHub connection.

 ## How to use
-The CodePipeline project is configured to be started each time the source code changes.
+The CodePipeline project is configured to be started every time the source code changes.